KyleTy1er/KyleTy1er/README.md

-- See Stars section for project portfolio.
+- See Stars section for project portfolio. ⭐
 - Passionate about accurate data visualization and "unspurious" correlations :wink:.
-- Love learning, collaborating, and writing useful code.
+- Love learning, collaborating, and writing useful code. ✅

-- Contact: kyates2861@gmail.com
+- kyates2861@gmail.com